Job Opportunities

 Jobs are posted by deadline date.
 Those with the closest deadline will be posted first.
 Please refer to the table of contents below for a list of active job postings by category:

-Inclusive History Project Hiring Research Fellow and Research Associate
+Inclusive History Project Hiring Research Associate

-The Inclusive History Project (IHP) is currently accepting applications for two exciting research opportunities.
 Join a collaborative team dedicated to advancing research, public engagement, and community-centered approaches to history at the University of Michigan.

 Applications Due: June 26, 2026